Obama was once the outsider. Back in Chicago, he now speaks to a party he reshaped

 Biden delivered his farewell address on Monday night, reportedly after Obama and other senior Democrats not-so-gently nudged him off the stage.

-Now, 20 years after that keynote address, Obama was back in his hometown to speak to a party that he fundamentally reshaped.
+Now, 20 years after his first keynote address, Obama was back in his hometown to speak to a party that he fundamentally reshaped.

 “I am feeling hopeful because this convention has always been pretty good to kids with funny names who believe in a country where anything is possible,” he said.